 If actual measure lives are available through nameplate information or other manufacturing specifications with proper documentation, those measure lives should be utilized to calculate lifetime savings.
-In the absence of the actual measure life, Protocol measure lives should be utilized.
+In the absence of the actual measure life, Protocol measure lives listed below should be utilized.